LXW7X/LXW7X/README.md

 ### 💻 IT • 🌐 Networks • 🔧 Hardware • 🎮 Gaming

-I'm currently learning and improving my skills in **IT, networking, computer hardware and programming**.
+I'm currently learning and improving my skills in **IT, networking, hardware and programming**.

 ---